TankaJahari/cyclistic.charliesun/README.md

 **Bike Types**

- - There are three bike types in our data: classic, electric, and docked.
+ - There are three bike types found in our data: classic, electric, and docked.

  - Casual users had significantly more rides with electric bikes than classic bikes: 870,859 classic bike rides, 1,103,644 electric bike rides, and 75,765 docked bike rides.
 Docked bikes were used exclusively by casual users, but only accounted for 3.6% of their total rides.